 Dates & Location:

-The virtual kick-off will be held in mid January 2019 (date and time TBD).
+The virtual kick-off will be held in mid-to-late January 2019 (date and time TBD).
 The FMN will continue online to support the customization and implementation of activities in your course during the Spring 2019 semester.

 To qualify, participants must be willing to develop and implement a teaching module using the Radiant or Serenity framework.
 This module must also be shared publicly on the QUBESHub.
 Participants must also be able to commit ~1 hour biweekly for working with mentors and collaborating with other participants around the customization and implementation of the teaching materials.
 Additional time outside of these discussions may be required for independent work on adapting and reviewing modules.